JonnyP1990/FrontDoor/README.md

 # FrontDoor

-This project analyses regional adult social care (ASC) usage across England
+This project analyses regional adult social care (ASC) usage across England.

 ## Dataset
 The data for this project are from the SALT (short and long term) and ASCFR (ASC activity and financereport) datasets published by NHS Digital and can be accessed here: